Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: X-ray Observations

-We present new \emph{CXO} observations of the X-ray emission from GW170817 acquired at $\delta t=1209$ -- $1258$\,days since merger and a complete and homogeneous analysis of the entire \emph{CXO} data set.
-Results from \emph{CXO} observations of the jet afterglow of GW170817 in the time range $\delta t=2.33$ -- $939.31$ days have already been published in the literature.\cite{Margutti2017, Haggard2017, Margutti2018, Nynka2018, Alexander2018, Troja2018, Ruan2018, Pooley2018, Piro2019, Troja2019, Hajela+2019, Hajela2020, Troja+2020, Makhathini2020}\, With respect to previous data reductions: (1) when possible, we do not assume a spectral model for the X-ray count-to-flux calibration, which allows us to test for spectral evolution; (2) we align all the X-ray images to a common astrometric solution, significantly improving on the \emph{CXO} relative astrometry; (3) for each observation we extract a spectrum and we perform a flux calibration that utilizes the complete information on the instrumental response at the time of the observation (as opposed to using averaged instrumental responses); (4) we jointly fit spectra from observations acquired close in time (i.e. around the same ``epoch'') as opposed to merging the files into an average spectrum; (5) we implement an accurate point-spread function (PSF) correction; (6) we calculate the model parameter uncertainties (including the unabsorbed fluxes) with MCMC simulations that self-consistently account for the low-count statistics and the deviation from Gaussian statistics.
+We present \emph{Chandra X-ray Observatory} (\emph{CXO}) observations of the X-ray emission from GW\,170817 acquired at $\delta t=1209$ -- $1258$\,days since merger (combined X-ray image in the left panel in Figure 1) and a complete and homogeneous analysis of the entire \emph{CXO} data set.
+Results from \emph{CXO} observations of the jet afterglow of GW\,170817 in the time range $\delta t=2.33$ -- $939.31$ days have already been published in the literature \citep{Margutti+2017electromagnetic, Haggard+2017chandra, Margutti+2018binary, Nynka+2018fadingxray, Alexander+2018, Troja+2018outflow,Ruan+2018xray, Pooley+2018, Piro+2019, Troja+2019,Hajela+2019, Hajela+2020, Troja+2020, Makhathini+2020}.
+With respect to previous data reductions: (1) when possible, we do not assume a spectral model for the X-ray count-to-flux calibration, which allows us to test for spectral evolution; (2) we align all the X-ray images to a common astrometric solution, significantly improving on the \emph{CXO} relative astrometry; (3) for each observation we extract a spectrum and we perform a flux calibration that utilizes the complete information on the instrumental response at the time of the observation (as opposed to using averaged instrumental responses); (4) we jointly fit spectra from observations acquired close in time (i.e. around the same ``epoch'') as opposed to merging the files into an average spectrum; (5) we implement an accurate point-spread function (PSF) correction; (6) we calculate the model parameter uncertainties (including the unabsorbed fluxes) with MCMC simulations that self-consistently account for the low-count statistics and the deviation from Gaussian statistics. {At $\delta t>900$ days, the low number statistics of the detected X-rays does not allow us to independently constrain the spectral model and we thus offer a flux calibration that \emph{assumes} the jet-afterglow spectral parameters.}